cryptoexamples/javascript-forge-cryptoexamples/README.md

 -   To run the unit tests use "npm test", this will run all files, which have tests first.
 -   To just run one specific file use "node path/to/file/filename"
+-   To lint one file use "./node_modules/.bin/eslint src/filename

+## Misc

+More Information on usage of ESLint [here](https://eslint.org/docs/user-guide/getting-started)

 ## License